Alejogb1/job-board/blog-data/how-can-i-improve-the-frame-rate-of-image-prediction-live-streams-in-flask.md

 id: "how-can-i-improve-the-frame-rate-of-image-prediction-live-streams-in-flask"
 ---

-Okay, let's tackle frame rate optimization for image prediction streams in Flask.
+, let's tackle frame rate optimization for image prediction streams in Flask.
 I've spent a fair amount of time on similar challenges over the years, particularly when building real-time vision systems for robotics demos.
 The issue usually boils down to inefficiencies at various points in your pipeline, and a systematic approach is the key.
 Let's dive into the common bottlenecks and actionable fixes.

 First, forget about that "single silver bullet" approach; there isn't one.
 Instead, consider this a multi-faceted problem.
 We need to examine where our resources are being tied up most intensely.
 We often start with a basic Flask setup, which is great for prototyping but frequently falls short for performance when dealing with continuous streams of processed images.